JIC-CSB/kilombo/doc/manual.md

 * A way to run the programs of all robots in parallel, and synchronizedly

 The kilobot API specifies that the user program should be written as a function, which is called repeatedly by the kilobot library as long as the robot is in the RUNNING state.
 A simple way to simulate many robots in parallel is to sequentially execute the loop function for each robot.
 This means that the robot program should be written in a way that is independent of how long it takes to execute the loop function.
 Also, it means a delay in the middle of the loop function is difficult to implement.
 We found that these limitations are possible to deal with in practice.
 First, timed events should be implemented using timers, not using delays.
-The kilobot API defines a varible kilo_ticks, which is incremented 31 times a second.
-The simulator implements kilo_ticks as well.
+The kilobot API defines a varible `kilo_ticks`, which is incremented 31 times a second.
+The simulator implements `kilo_ticks` as well.
 This variable can be used for measuring times and for waiting for specific lengths of time.
-In the simulator, it is possible to control how many iterations of the loop function are run, before the kilo_ticks variable is incremented.
+In the simulator, it is possible to control how many iterations of the loop function are run, before the `kilo_ticks` variable is incremented.
 This implementation means that the time it takes to run the loop function is not accurately simulated.
 Effectively, the simulation assumes that the loop function runs instantly.

 In order to simulate delays in the middle of the loop function, it would be possible to run the programs for all robots in parallel as separate threads.
 The threads would then need to be synchronized with each other and with the physical simulation, e.g. using barriers.
 We decided that for our application, this level of simulation is not needed, and therefore we did not pursue this option further.
 If the robots are running as separate threads the program could take advantage of multiple processor cores, but on the other hand the synchronization of the threads would introduce some overhead as well.